sulfaze77/WinRFID/README.md

 A small RFID reader is connected to a RN4020 (Microchip BLE module).
 Using UART, the app will be able to receive the SUP's ID, thus defining which type it is and link it to a price by time table.

-In the long run, Clients should be
+In the long run, Clients infos should be embedded in the device, to follow Switzerland law of naval security.

 # Used Features: